Punjabi diaspora: United Kingdom

-In the United Kingdom, around two-thirds of direct migrants (excluding South Asians that immigrated from the Caribbean, Fiji and other regions) from South Asia were Punjabi.
+In the United Kingdom, around two-thirds of direct migrants from South Asia were Punjabi.
 The remaining third is mostly Gujarati and Bengali.
 They form a majority of both the South Asian British Sikh and Hindu communities.

 Most "twice-migrants" - a term describing South Asian descendants who migrated to the United Kingdom not directly from South Asia (mainly from the Indian diaspora in Southeast Africa and other British Colonies) were also Punjabi or Gujarati.

 United Kingdom is also known as the birthplace of bhangra music, a style of non traditional Punjabi music created by the Punjabi diaspora.